ReactiveBayes/GraphPPL.jl/docs/src/plugins/overview.md

 GraphPPL.with_plugins
 ```

-The `PluginCollection` is a collection of plugins that will be applied to the model.
+The `PluginsCollection` is a collection of plugins that will be applied to the model.
 The order of plugins in the collection is important, as the `preprocess_plugin` and `postprocess_plugin` functions are called in the order of the plugins in the collection.

 ## Reference